Vittorio Storaro: Career

-Storaro is considered to be one of the greatest and most influential cinematographers of all time.
-He has worked with many important film directors, in particular Bernardo Bertolucci, with whom he has had a long collaboration.
-His philosophy is largely inspired by Johann Wolfgang von Goethe's theory of colors, which focuses in part on the psychological effects that different colors have and the way in which colors influence our perceptions of different situations.
+Storaro's philosophy is largely inspired by Johann Wolfgang von Goethe's theory of colors, which focuses in part on the psychological effects that different colors have and the way in which colors influence our perceptions of different situations.

-He first worked with Bertolucci on The Conformist (1970).
-Set in fascist Italy, the film has been described as a "visual masterpiece".

-Also in 1970, he photographed The Bird with the Crystal Plumage, the directorial debut of Dario Argento and a landmark film in the giallo genre.
+He first worked with Bernardo Bertolucci on The Conformist (1970).
+He then worked on Dario Argento's first directorial feature The Bird with the Crystal Plumage (1970), which is considered a landmark in the giallo genre.

-The first American film that Storaro worked on was Apocalypse Now (1979).
-Director Francis Ford Coppola gave him free rein on the film's visual look.
-Apocalypse Now earned Storaro his first Academy Award.

-He worked with Warren Beatty for the first time on Reds (1981), and ended up winning his second Academy Award.

-Storaro won a third Academy Award for The Last Emperor (1987), directed by Bertolucci.
-Three years later he received a nomination, but did not win, for the Beatty film Dick Tracy.
+With Francis Ford Coppola, Storaro made his American film debut with Apocalypse Now (1979), which earned him his first Academy Award for Best Cinematography.

+Storaro went to win two more Academy Awards in the 1980s, one with Warren Beatty's Reds (1981) and one for Bertolucci's The Last Emperor (1987).

 In 2002, Storaro completed the first in a series of books that articulate his philosophy of cinematography.

 He was the cinematographer for a BBC co-production with Italian broadcaster RAI of Verdi's Rigoletto over two nights on the weekend of 4 and 5 September 2010.

-Woody Allen's Café Society (2016) was the first film that Storaro shot digitally; he used the Sony F65 camera.
+Though working primarily with film cameras, Woody Allen's feature Café Society (2016) was Storaro's first project to be shot digitally.

 In 2017, Storaro was honored with the George Eastman Award.
-The same year he also attended the New York Film Festival at which he debated with Ed Lachman on cinematography and its transition to digital.
+The same year he also attended the New York Film Festival at which he debated with Edward Lachman on cinematography and its transition from film to digital.

-His other film credits include 1900, Last Tango in Paris, Dominion: Prequel to the Exorcist, One from the Heart, Bulworth, The Sheltering Sky, Tucker: The Man and His Dream, Ladyhawke, Tango, and Goya en Burdeos.

 With his son Fabrizio, he created the Univisium format system to unify all future theatrical and television movies into one respective aspect ratio of 2.00:1.
-As of 2020, this unification has not happened, and the universal replacement of 4:3 televisions by large, wide-screen displays greatly reduces the need to modify scope-ratio films for home theater presentation.
+As of 2023, this unification has not happened, and the universal replacement of 4:3 televisions by large, wide-screen displays greatly reduces the need to modify scope-ratio films for home theater presentation.